-We lack sufficient provider capacity in our continuum of care for families resulting in delayed or denied access to services and sometimes placement outside of the state.
+We do not currently have a system capable of responding timely and sufficiently to the needs of children and their families.
+This results in delayed or denied access to services and sometimes placement outside of the state.
 For Wisconsin's children with particularly intensive needs including complex trauma, cognitive and developmental delays, and persistent mental health challenges, the inability to respond with the right resource can exacerbate their conditions as they move from care setting to care setting awaiting an opening in a service that can best serve them.
 Supporting children and families with complex needs means:

-- Financial and Service Supports for Kin and Foster Care and Expansion of Professional Foster Care - Foundational Funding for Residential Treatment and Youth Crisis Stabilization - Creating Psychiatric Residential Treatment Level of Care - Equity in Crisis and Community Support Program Services - Intensive Family Preservation & Supports for Runaway and Homeless Youth - Youth Justice Reforms Including Returning 17-Year-Olds to the Youth System
+- Financial and Service Supports for Kin and Foster Care and Expansion of Intensive Foster Care - Foundational Funding for Residential Treatment and Youth Crisis Stabilization - Creating a Psychiatric Residential Treatment Facility - Ensuring Equity in Crisis and Community Support Program Services across the state - Resources for Youth Justice Reforms and Returning 17-Year-Olds to the Youth System